victorgsp/node-express-typescript/readme.md

-Study project with nodejs, express and typescript using package by feature approach Also use:
+Study project with node.js, express and typescript using package by feature approach

+Also use:
 Husky (to execute git hooks)
 Prettier (to adjust the code writing)